ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 For some algorithms, the running time is always determined by the input size $n$.
-Consider for example Selection sort (@sec:selection-sort): the total number of times the body of the inner loop will be executed is $n+\cdots+2+1=n(n+1)/2$.
+Consider for example Selection sort (@sec:sorting-1:selection-sort): the total number of times the body of the inner loop will be executed is $n+\cdots+2+1=n(n+1)/2$.
 So the running time only depends on the size $n$, regardless of how the array looks like.